Grendahl/t-rex-faq/README.md

 It's doing exactly what it should do.

-## How can I add backup pools?
+## How do I add backup pools?
 Just add more pool sections (-o <pool info>) to your .bat file.
 Example: ```T-Rex.exe -a ethash -o stratum+tcp://us1.ethermine.org:4444 -o stratum+tcp://us2.ethermine.org:4444 -o stratum+tcp://eu1.ethermine.org:4444```

-## How can I run T-Rex as an administrator?
+## How do I run T-Rex as an administrator?
 There are several methods, but the most common way is to right click the T-Rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator".
 Then click OK.

 ## Where can I see WebUI for my miner?
 Open http://127.0.0.1:4067/ in a web browser on the mining machine.

-## How can I the T-Rex WebUI from another computer or phone on my local network?
+## How do I see the T-Rex WebUI from another computer or phone on my local network?
 This is most likely due to a firewall issue.
 To open the default port (TCP port 4067) T-Rex uses for incoming connections, follow the instructions below.

 **Windows:**